ibelar/atk4-wp/readme.md

   * Example of a [Shortcode configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-shortcode.php) from the sample plugin;

 Adding a component to your plugin usually require to add the component definition via the component configuration options.
-The component options are required by WordPress to build the component itself inside WordPress but also define the Agile Toolkit view class needed to display the component, via the 'uses' option.
+The component options are required by WordPress to build the component itself inside WordPress but also to define the Agile Toolkit view class needed to display the component.
+This class is define via the 'uses' option.

-Depending on the component type, the Agile Toolkit view class define for the component 'uses' option need to extends the proper interface class:
+Depending on the component type, the Agile Toolkit view class define by the component 'uses' option need to extends the proper interface class:

-* The class define in 'uses' option for panel must extends WpPanel;
+* The class define by 'uses' option for panel must extends WpPanel;
-* The class define in 'uses' option for meta box must extends WpMetaBox;
+* The class define by 'uses' option for meta box must extends WpMetaBox;
-* The class define in 'uses' option for shortcode must extends WpShortcode;
+* The class define by 'uses' option for shortcode must extends WpShortcode;
-* The class define in 'uses' option for widget must extends WpWidget;
+* The class define by 'uses' option for widget must extends WpWidget;

 Except for the WpWidget class, all others interfaces classes are children of Agile Toolkit AbstractView.
 Therefore, you can treat them as a regular Agile Toolkit view class; like you would do in a normal Agile Toolkit application.